Last Updated: September 14, 2023

 Local’s Insider Tip

 Head to Creekside for drinks, food, and even a workout.
-Locals will flood to Dusty’s for drinks, Creekbread for pizza, and Whistler Creek Athletic Club to throw some iron.
+Locals will flood to Dusty’s for drinks or Creekbread for pizza.

 Whistler Lodge Hostel